babylonhealth/Wall-E/README.md

 When a specific label – configurable via the `MERGE_LABEL` environment variable – is added to your Pull Requests, Wall-E will:

- - Add that PR to a queue dedicated to the branch this PR is targetting
+ - Add that PR to a queue dedicated to the branch this PR is targeting
  - Post a comment in the PR to let you know that the PR has been queued and its position in the queue

-(†) Wall-E handles one merge queue per target branch to still allow PRs targetting different branches to be merged in parallel.
+(†) Wall-E handles one merge queue per target branch to allow PRs targeting different branches to be merged in parallel.

 ### Integration of a PR